-ARGOR processes precious metals that come from three different sources:
+Heraeus processes precious metals that come from three different sources:

-- from material already certified as "Good Delivery" - from material out of Platinum Group Metals (PGM)-mines as side stream and - from recycled material, such as return material from industrial activity or old jewelry.
+- from material already certified as "Good Delivery" - from material out of mines and from recycling material, such as return material from industrial activity or old / scrap jewelry.

-Highly industrial PGM-mines are Heraeus's main cooperation partners.
+Highly industrial mines are Heraeus's main cooperation partners.

-Since the annual demand for Palladium and Platinum exceeds the capacity of primary Palladium and Platinum production, recycling is an important alternative source.
+Since the annual demand for Palladium and Platinum exceeds the capacity of primary production, recycling is an important alternative source.

-The sources of recycled material are of most varied nature: in addition to industrial return material and old jewelry, the so called "post-consumer Palladium and Platinum" for recycling can also come from other sources like spent catalysator, alloys and other products.
+The sources of recycled material are of most varied nature: in addition to industrial return material and old jewelry, the so called "post-consumer Palladium and Platinum" for recycling can also come from other sources like spent catalysator, alloys and other Palladium and Platinum containing products.